motech/modules/docs/source/ivr/using_ivr_with_verboice.rst

     **Expect JSON response?** defines whether the IVR provider returns a JSON as a response.
 Verboice does that so we can check this checkbox for some extra data.

-    **JSON extra params list** is a list of parameters returned by the Verboice.
+    **JSON extra params list** is a list of parameters returned by Verboice.
 Verboice returns the following parameters as a response: :code:`call_id` and :code:`state`.

 Using IVR template as a call flow
 =================================

-In order to use an IVR template as a call flow for the Verboice you are going to need to define a new call flow on the Verboice side which will retrieve the call flow from the provided link.
-To achieve this please login into the Verboice through `Verboice Sign in`_ page.
+In order to use an IVR template as a call flow for Verboice you need to define a new call flow on the Verboice side which will retrieve the call flow from the provided link.
+To achieve this please login into Verboice through `Verboice Sign in`_ page.
 Then proceed to the :code:`Projects` tab, select the project you want to add a call flow for and enter the :code:`Call Flows` tab.
 Once there, click the :code:`Add Call flow` button and the following form will show up.

         .. image:: img/new_call_flow.png
             :scale: 100 %